inmo-jang/rain_ros/README.md

 # Haptic Teleoperation in RAIN hub project
 ---
 ## Overview
-This is a repository of all files from RAIN hub project for teleoperation of industrial robotic manipulators.
+This is a repository of visual/haptic-teleoperated industrial robotic manipulators in RAIN hub project (https://rainhub.org.uk/).
 At the moment, this source file is a gazebo model for UR5 and Robotiq 3-finger gripper.

 ** Auther/Maintainer: Inmo Jang (inmo.jang@manchester.ac.uk), Robotics for Extreme Environment Group, University of Manchester**